Code-Munkeys/iToDo/README.md

-iToDo - Designed and Developed by Franz-Josef Ayestaran
+iToDo - Developed by Franz-Josef Ayestaran
 =====

 A full stack approach to integrating mobile and server side technology.